Updated September 16, 2023

 - Retained: The ‘retain’ is a reclaim policy that allows for manual reclamation of the assets, when the persistent volume chain has been deleted then the PV quite exists.

 - Recycled: It is a reclaim policy that executes a basic scrub on the volume and makes it accessible again for a new claim if the administrator can construct a custom recycler pod template by using the controller manager command-line argument.

-- Deleted: This is a reclaim policy in which the plugins have been supported by it which can delete the objects from Kubernetes.
+- Deleted: This is a reclamation policy that the plugins have supported, which can delete objects from Kubernetes.

 This is a guide to Kubernetes Persistent Volumes.
-Here we discuss the Kubernetes persistent volume is a segment of network storage that has been equipped by the administrator.
+Here we discuss the administrator equipping a segment of network storage known as the Kubernetes persistent volume.
 You may also have a look at the following articles to learn more –